Jenn Butterworth: Career

 In contrast to the projects in which she is an accompanist, Butterworth considers her duo with Laura-Beth Salter, mandolin player and singer with a background in old-time and bluegrass, to be central to Butterworth's own creative output.
 The duo showcases the two musicians' eclectic influences and interests.
 Colin Irwin in his Guardian review of Jenn and Laura-Beth's 2017 album Bound called Butterworth an "outstanding guitarist" and noted the duo's "clever, intricate, genuinely exciting and perfectly executed instrumental tunes".

-Dave Beeby's review praises the clarity of the two voices, and how well they blend together.
+Dave Beeby's review for The Living Tradition praises the clarity of the two voices, and how well they blend together.

 The partnership of Butterworth and Salter also led to the creation of Kinnaris Quintet, comprising the duo and three fiddlers, Aileen Reid, Laura Wilkie and Fiona MacAskill.
 The band has an energetic driving sound, which Butterworth supports with a stomp box and various effects pedals.
 The fRoots magazine review of their debut album Free One (2018) observed the key contribution of Butterworth's guitar: "the Butterworth rhythmic powerhouse pushes things on with a restless urgency that keeps you on the edge of your seat".
 Kinnaris Quintet was awarded the 2019 Belhaven Bursary for Innovation in Scottish Music.
 At £25,000, the bursary is the largest music prize in Scotland, equalled only by the Mercury Prize.

+Butterworth met harmonica player Will Pound at a folk session in 2018.
+Their live improvisations during the subsequent COVID-19 lockdowns became a 'viral TikTok sensation' according to Newbury Today.
+They released their first album, A Day Will Come, in 2020.